Air Canada Interview Questions

 4. Why do you want to work for Air Canada?

-• State you love aviation and you love working with people and you think a career at Air Canada will allow you to do both.
+• State that you love aviation and working with people and think a career at Air Canada will allow you to do both.

-• Mention you would be proud to work for AC because of what the Air Canada Foundation does.
+• Mention that you would be proud to work for AC because of what the Air Canada Foundation does.
 The foundation is designed for customers to donate their Aero Plan points to children and youth in need.
-Those points are used to provide free transportation services to children to and from hospitals.
+Those points provide free transportation services to and from hospitals.

 5. What is your greatest strength?

-• The best way to respond to this question is to describe the skills and experience that you have which directly correlate with the job you are applying for.
+• The best way to respond to this question is to describe your skills and experience that directly correlate with the job you are applying for.
 With this in mind, review the job description and reassure the interviewer that you have the experience and skills to do the job.

 6. What is your greatest weakness?